-I’m currently teaching The Evolution Debates, a general education history course at the University of Southern California on the intertwined histories of evolutionary thought in science, politics, and religion.
-It is based around extensive primary source readings and contact with the USC Libraries’ collections of rare books in natural history and theology.
+In spring 2017, I taught The Evolution Debates, a history course at the University of Southern California on the intertwined histories of evolutionary thought in science, politics, and religion over the last 250 years.
+It was based around extensive primary source readings and contact with the USC Libraries’ collections of rare books.